YogaNovvaindra/yoganovvaindra/README.md

-# 👋 Hello, I'm Yoga Novvaindra!
+# 👋 Hello, I'm Yoga Novaindra!

 Welcome to my GitHub profile!
 I'm a **DevOps Engineer** specializing in **GitOps-driven Kubernetes deployments** and a passionate **homelabber**.
 My work revolves around automating workflows, optimizing deployments, and experimenting with cutting-edge technologies in my homelab.